 Interactivities: Interactivity Games are a new style of participatory play developed for online learning.
 They are generally short and quick, and can be easily inserted into your online course, no matter what authoring tool you happen to use.
 Sports games, puzzles, flashcards, and Jeopardy-style games all translate well to the online learning environment.

 Clearly, we have a myriad of options when it comes to training games.
 The question for us seems to be not whether to play, but what to play? and how to play? in order to maximize effectiveness.
 Be aware that true Gamification experts optimize playing experiences for a range of player types, identified by Bartles as Killers, Achievers, Socializers, and Explorers.
 As trainers looking to simply engage our learners at a deeper level, we haven’t segmented our participants into Player Styles (we have enough industry debate Learning Styles!).
 Perhaps that’s our next challenge.

 Meanwhile, let’s embrace the findings of our friends in the marketing department, who have done the research to know that game play is most satisfying when players get to:

 Indeed, many of the games listed above are successful game experiences because they already employ many of these basic techniques.
-They are also effective learning techniques because the motivate participation, evoke emotion, challenge the brain and engage our minds.
+They are also effective learning techniques because they motivate participation, evoke emotion, challenge the brain, and engage our minds.